When Boxelder Bugs Go Away in West Sacramento

 Are boxelder bugs harmful to homes or people?

-Boxelder bugs are a nuisance pest and do not cause structural damage.
-They do not bite, but they can stain surfaces when crushed and appear in large numbers, which makes them frustrating for homeowners and businesses.
+Boxelder bugs are a nuisance pest, similar to a stink bug, and do not cause structural damage.
+They are not known to bite under normal circumstances, but they can stain surfaces when crushed and appear in large numbers, which makes them frustrating for homeowners and businesses.

 What is the best way to get rid of boxelder bugs?

-The most effective way to get rid of boxelder bugs is through professional pest control.
-This includes sealing entry points, applying targeted pesticide treatments, and addressing conditions around host trees that support infestations.
+Professional pest control includes sealing entry points, applying targeted treatments, and fixing conditions around host trees that support infestations.

 Picture of Calvin Courtnier